smiffy6969/razor-naff-application/README.md

 ## Installation

-Download this zip, then run
+Download this zip archive using the button to the right, then run the following in command line in the directory you unzipped the zip file to...

 ```